 - Transfer pot to an ice water bath.
 Whisk vigorously - you’re trying to incorporate a little bit of air while cooling down the caramel.

-- As the caramel cools it will thicken up, if it starts to get too thick add 1 tbsp of soy milk and continue to whisk.
+- As the caramel cools it will thicken up, if it starts to get too thick add 1 tablespoon of soy milk and continue to whisk.
 Add more soy milk and whisk if needed.

 - Serve over pumpkin pie.